 Maurits Cornelis Escher was a genius with few equals in the history of modern art, for several reasons.
 Among one of the great inspirers of contemporary visuals and optical effects, his one is an art that immediately strikes the viewer, even when he lacks any artistic preparation or prior knowledge.
 In this sense he is more “pop art” than Andy Warhol or Roy Lichtenstein, as he can be enjoyed without having to study their intentions or philosophies.
 In the case of Escher, philosophy coincides with the visual outcome: representing the infinite, the optical joke, the metamorphosis, the combination of opposites, the impossible, through the use of essential structures, for which colors are hardly needed.
+Sometimes you need his works to be explained, that’s true, but in general you can just appreciate without preliminary knowledge.

 His most famous works are also those where the visual and conceptual effect behind the intuition is clear and direct: Relativity, Hand with Reflecting Sphere, Encounter, Drawing Hands, Waterfall, paintings that envelop the viewer because they represent perspectives, coincidences or impossible concepts, realized by amazing tricks.
 There is a picture, though, that although it doesn’t have the same immediate impact than his other works, subtends bigger complexity and ambition and includes advanced mathematical concepts, which not even Escher himself had full knowledge about, at the time of realization.
 Is his Print Gallery, 1956.